GitLab Inc.'s (GTLB) Stock: A Long-Term Performance Analysis - News Heater

 Sponsored

-The average price suggested by analysts for GTLB is $55.73, which is $8.5 above the current market price.
-The public float for GTLB is 90.10M, and currently, shorts hold a 9.09% of that float.
-The average trading volume for GTLB on July 27, 2023 was 2.87M shares.
+The average price point forecasted by analysts for GitLab Inc. (GTLB) is $55.73, which is $10.96 above the current market price.
+The public float for GTLB is 90.50M, and currently, short sellers hold a 9.05% ratio of that float.
+The average trading volume of GTLB on August 03, 2023 was 2.78M shares.

 GTLB) stock’s latest price update

-GitLab Inc. (NASDAQ: GTLB)’s stock price has plunge by -0.90relation to previous closing price of 48.87.
-Nevertheless, the company has seen a -7.19% plunge in its stock price over the last five trading sessions.
+The stock price of GitLab Inc. (NASDAQ: GTLB) has dropped by -5.23 compared to previous close of 48.50.
+Despite this, the company has seen a fall of -5.09% in its stock price over the last five trading days.
 Barron’s reported on 06/06/23 that GitLab Stock Is Surging.
 It’s Another AI Play.

 Insider Trading